World of Warcraft players are revealing just how ridiculous community gatekeeping can be

 Worse than a job interview.

 If you think it couldn’t get any worse, check out this player who made the mistake of offering a polite greeting to the group upon being invited, only to be kicked a moment later.
 This happens quite a bit, and groups don’t seem to care that there is a person behind the character.
-Many will drop you for the first more attractive class that comes strutting into their potential candidates without so much as an apology.
+Many will drop you as soon as a more attractive class comes strutting into their potential candidates without so much as an apology.

 Even Dark Legacy Comics, a popular World of Warcraft community comic, poked fun at this issue recently.
-The character in the comic is denied from a group advertising that they will take literally anyone, and is also refused by a sale group in the same moment.
+The character in the comic is denied by a group advertising that they will take literally anyone, and is also refused by a sale group at the same moment.
 These are hilarious, and actually not far from the true experience.

 Related: Blizzard sends new World of Warcraft players into ridiculously scaled dungeons, promises fix